adthoughtsglobal/adworld/README.md

 Everyone can make suggestions in this altrenate superverse.
 Welcome travellers to the Cyberdemocracy Republic, where algorithms decide your fate.

-# Use issues page to contribute ideas and suggestions.
+# Use [issues page](https://github.com/adthoughtsglobal/adworld/issues) to contribute ideas and suggestions.
+Your contribututions help us shape this alternate future. https://github.com/adthoughtsglobal/adworld/issues